knaaptime/seg_networks/paper/methods_segregation.md

 [^grannis]: Notably, however, a similar notation is used by @grannis2002DiscussionSegregation who defines the spatial weights matrix as $C$, in recognition of the common specification as a connectivity matrix.
-The author also acknowledges clearly (p.
-77), that other functions such as inverse-distance weighting are also appropriate.
+Grannis also acknowledges (p.
+77) that other functions such as inverse-distance weighting may be appropriate.